MelonKony/millmint/site/factbook/technology/magnetic-monopoles.md

 ### Particle Accelerator Production

-Creating monopoles artificially requires particle collisions at energies exceeding 10¹⁴ eV, far beyond the capabilities of first-generation facilities like CERN's LHC.
+Creating monopoles artificially requires particle collisions at energies exceeding 10¹⁴ eV, far beyond the capabilities of first-generation facilities like [[united-states|US]]'s Lockheed Ring.
 This energy threshold corresponds to the Grand Unification scale where electromagnetic and weak nuclear forces merge, allowing the topological defects that manifest as monopoles to form.

 By 2063, several nations operate accelerators capable of monopole production.
 Large facilities like Vekllei's lunar Tranquility Ring produce 400-600 monopoles annually during continuous operation.
 Each production run requires weeks of preparation to achieve stable beam conditions, followed by days of collision attempts.
 Success rates remain below 1% — most high-energy collisions produce conventional particles rather than the specific topology required for monopole formation.